 - Prof. Dr. Christine Neuhold

-Christine Neuhold is Professor within the Department of Political Science, Faculty of Arts and Social Sciences (FASoS), Maastricht University.
-Since 1.
-May 2013 she holds the Special Chair of EU Democratic Governance.
+Christine Neuhold is full Professor of EU Democratic Governance.
+She is Dean of the Faculty of Arts and Social Sciences.
+Since 1 May 2013 she holds the Special Chair of EU Democratic Governance.
 She is the head of the Department of Politics and Director of the Graduate School of FASoS, Maastricht University.
 A political scientist by training, she holds her doctoral degree from the University.
 She is a Political Scientist by training and holds her doctoral degree from the University of Vienna (awarded in 2000).
 She has been involved in more than ten international research projects on EU integration, both as a team member and as a co-ordinator.
 Before joining Maastricht University she held positions at the European Institute of Public Administration (EIPA) in Maastricht (1997-2000) and at the Institute of Advanced Studies in Vienna (2000-2002).
 She has been a Visiting Lecturer at the Chinese Academy of Social Sciences, Beijing and a Visiting Scholar at the University of California, Berkeley (March – June 2011) .
 At Maastricht University she has served as Director of Studies of the Master of European Public Affairs (2004-2007) and of the Bachelor programme European Studies (2007-2010).
 From September 2011-2013 she directed the Research Master European Studies.
 She also was Associate Dean for Internationalisation (2005 – 2007).
 She has published widely on different aspects of EU governance and co-supervises PhD students working on European integration.